anzusystems/common-admin/docs/editor/nodes/embed-faq/index.md

 }
 ```

-## FAQ JSONContent
+## FAQ item answer JSONContent
-- theoretically can contain doc with all non embed nodes from these docs
+- theoretically can contain doc with all nodes from these docs, of course starting with `doc`